ImranM847/highrise/README.md

 ## Prepare Source Photos

 1. Set your camera to continuous shooting
-2. Disable optical stabilization (optional) and shoot hand-held
+2. Disable optical stabilization (possibly not necessary) and shoot hand-held
 3. Take between 8 and 15 photos

+Keep in mind that Highrise works best with static subjects.

 ## Usage